Central Place Sydney is a commercial precinct being developed at Australia’s largest tech hub, Tech Central in Sydney, Australia. The…

 The Media-TIC building in Barcelona is an information and communication technology hub designed to incubate, generate, exhibit and invite new ideas and developments in ICT.

-Catalonia developer El Consorci is funding the project, which will be designed by Barcelona-based architects Cloud 9.
+Catalonia developer El Consorci de la Zona Franca de Barcelona (CZFB) funded the project.
+The building was designed by Barcelona-based architects Cloud 9.

 In line with the pro-technology theme of the site, project architect and founder of Cloud 9 Enric Ruiz Geli made technology a central part of the building’s creation.
 The design team designed the building using CAD-CAM digital processes, and also incorporated advanced technologies into the actual architecture of the building to enhance energy efficiency.